 - In a yearlong course sequence (e.g., PHYS 260 and PHYS 261), if your first-term grade is a B– or below, you will not receive acceleration credit for the sequence, regardless of your second-term grade.

 - To acquire a six- or seven-term degree at Yale, your final term of enrollment must be a spring term.

-Acceleration credits earned as a result of courses you took during your first year, AP scores, or scores on IB examinations are automatically added to your academic record before your sophomore year.
+Acceleration credits earned as a result of courses you took during your first year, AP scores, or scores on comparable examinations are automatically added to your academic record before your sophomore year.
 All other scores must be reported to the University Registrar’s Office and will be entered on an as-requested basis.